Vyral/base-template/_posts/2020-07-13-q-what-are-the-2-best-upgrades-you-can-make-to-your-property.md

 **2. Air conditioning.** People that come from the mainland cannot take our humidity.
 Trust me, I know this from experience: I lived on the mainland for a while, and when I moved back home, I simply couldn’t sleep without air conditioning.
 Here in Hawaii, there’s a roughly 50/50 shot that you’ll find a home equipped with air conditioning.
 In my experience, the houses without air conditioning rent last.&nbsp;

 If you have questions on these two updates, or would like us to put in contact with some of our talented in-house handymen or trusted contractors, give us a call or send an email.
-We’re happy to help\!
+We’re happy to help!